Are you a customer success superhero? Perhaps a sales or marketing executive at an e-commerce business or a SaaS founder?

 It should be noted that these are not all intercom features as Intercom also offers one of the best bots on the market.
 But since those bots cost a fortune and are absolutely unnecessary for smaller businesses, we won’t concentrate on them that much.

-So, it’s obvious that Intercom offers tons of features and tools, but how much does all this beauty cost?
+So, it’s obvious that the tool offers tons of features and tools, but how much does all this beauty cost?
+But what about Intercom pricing?

 If you want to get the cheapest thing from Intercom, you can get their Essential Customer Support subscription for $38/month and it will include only the Intercom live chat.
 Yep, that’s all you can get for $38/month.